35mm Reusable Film Cameras 101

-Agfa and Ilford have now provided film users the opportunity to shoot 35mm film without needing to own an old school camera.
+Agfa, Ilford and a host of other brands have now provided film users the opportunity to shoot 35mm film without needing to own an old school camera.
 This means you can ditch the disposables and enjoy better picture quality!

 *PICTURED HERE IS THE AGFA PHOTO REUSABLE, BUT ALL MAKES HAVE THE SAME CORE DESIGN

 Remember: Film is light sensitive, so once you have successfully loaded your film – DO NOT open the back of the camera until the film has been rewound back into the canister.